 #5 Design and build technology

-The design and build technology of houses depend on its condition and age.
+The design and build technology of houses depends on its condition and age.
 In this regard, subsale houses are typically outdated compared to new houses.
+An example is that older houses are typically not as environmental friendly They may not be using low VOC paint for environmental friendliness, and may not have other newer gadgets such as solar water heating systems and rain harvesting systems.

 Ultimately, your choice of a house comes down to having a clear idea about your purpose of buying a house, the lifestyle that you want and your financial health.
 We wish you all the best in finding that perfect home!